-This article illustrates how to create a skewed bell curve in excel.
+This article illustrates how to create a skewed bell curve in Excel.
 A bell curve depicts the normal probability distribution.
 This name comes from the shape of the curve.
 A bell curve will be perfectly symmetrical if you generate it from a normal distribution.
-But it can be skewed if it is generated from a skewed distribution.
+However, it can be skewed if it is generated from a skewed distribution.
 You will learn how to create a skewed bell curve by following this article.
 You will see what a skewed bell curve looks like in the picture below.

 What Is a Skewed Bell Curve?

 Skewed bell curves are associated with skewed distribution.
 For a highly skewed bell curve, the skewness will be either greater than 1 or less than -1.
 For a mildly skewed bell curve, the skewness will be either between -1 and -0.5 or 0.5 and 1.
 If the skewness is between -0.5 and 0.5, then the bell curve will be almost symmetrical.
 There are mainly two types of bell curves: positively and negatively skewed bell curves.

 It is also known as a right-skewed bell curve.
 If Mean > Median > Mode for a dataset, then the bell curve will be positively skewed.
 A positively skewed bell curve has a long tail pointing towards the right.

 A negatively skewed bell curve is also called a left-skewed bell curve.
 If Mean < Median < Mode, then the bell curve will be negatively skewed.
 A negatively skewed bell curve has a long tail pointing towards the left.